Feedback

 }

-10. Try disabling the config in prj.conf, then build and flash the application.
+11. Try disabling the Kconfig symbol in prj.conf, then build and flash the application.
 You should see the following output:

-10.2 Build and flash the application as you have done previously.
-Reset the board upon flashing as the error message is only printed once at the very beginning.
+11.2 Build and flash the application as you have done previously.
+Reset the board after flashing, as the error message is only printed once at the very beginning.

 Modifying the devicetree

-11. Create an overlay file in the application directory (the same location as CMakeLists.txt and prj.conf) with the name of the board you’re using, in our case nrf52833dk_nrf52833.overlay.
+12. Create an overlay file in the application directory (the same location as CMakeLists.txt and prj.conf) with the name of the board you’re using, in our case nrf52833dk_nrf52833.overlay.
+The main rule is that the file name must be the same name as the target board, and the file must end with .overlay : <board_name>.overlay

 Note

-In nRF Connect for VS Code, in the Details View, there is an option to create an overlay file with the correct board name for you, see the image below.
-This function also lets you view all the nodes in the devicetree and will add in the correct syntax for you.
+In nRF Connect for VS Code, in the Details View, there is an option to create an overlay file with the same board name used for the build as show in the image below.
+This GUI also lets you view all the nodes in the devicetree and will help you with tips on the correct syntax to use.

-Other common things to change in the devicetree are the pins used by peripherals (rx, tx, cts, etc.), the status (okay, disabled) or the binding (nrf-spim, nrf-spis).
+Other common things to change in the devicetree are the pins used by peripherals (rx, tx, cts, etc.), the status (okay, disabled).

 To confirm that the devicetree was changed, we can view the compiled devicetree output.
 Click the icon to the right of the Devicetree View to Show Compiled DeviceTree Output, see image below (left).
 This will reveal the full compiled devicetree on the right side of the window, see image below (right).
 This file can also be found at the path fund_less3_exer2/build/zephyr/zephyr.dts